-- 14. That careful and consistent denunciation by physicians of cases of torture and of those responsible contributes to the protection of the physical and mental integrity of victims and in a general way to the struggle against a major affront to human dignity, responsible contributes to the protection of the physical and mental integrity of victims and in a general way to the struggle against a major affront to human dignity, - 15.
-That physicians, by ascertaining the sequelae and treating the victims of torture, either early or late after the event, are privileged witnesses of this violation of human rights, - 16.
-That the victims, because of the psychological sequelae from which they suffer or the pressures brought on them, are often unable to formulate by themselves complaints against those responsible for the ill-treatment they have undergone, - 17.
-That the non-denunciation of acts of torture may be considered as a form of tolerance thereof and of non-assistance to the victims, - 18.
-That nevertheless there is no consistent and explicit reference in the professional codes of medical ethics and legislative texts of the obligation upon physicians to report or denounce acts of torture or inhuman or degrading treatment of which they are aware,
+- 1. That careful and consistent documentation and denunciation by physicians of cases of torture and of those responsible contributes to the protection of the physical and mental integrity of victims and in a general way to the struggle against a major affront to human dignity, - 2.
+That physicians, by ascertaining the sequelae and treating the victims of torture, either early or late after the event, are privileged witnesses of this violation of human rights, - 3.
+That the victims, because of the psychological sequelae from which they suffer or the pressures brought on them, are often unable to formulate by themselves complaints against those responsible for the ill-treatment they have undergone, - 4.
+That the absence of documenting and denouncing acts of torture may be considered as a form of tolerance thereof and of non-assistance to the victims, - 5.
+That nevertheless there is no consistent and explicit reference in the professional codes of medical ethics and legislative texts of the obligation upon physicians to document, report or denounce acts of torture or inhuman or degrading treatment of which they are aware,